 I'm a Conviction.
 Can I just pay the day of my appointment?

 NO. "Prepaid" means "before the day."
-You must get us your payment, DMV record and Court Judgement before you get an appointment date.
+You must get us your payment, DMV record, police report, SID number and Court Judgement before you get an appointment date.

 I don't have the money for the Diversion evaluation.
 Can I still come to my appointment?